govindak-umd/ORB_SLAM_2and3_Dev/README.md

 ## Custom USB-Video File Example

-This might get a bit tricky.
-The important things are:
+The steps to be followed to prepare the dataset are:

 - Record the video using the *capture_video.py*.
 - Once recorded, generate the sequences.
 This can be done using the *video2sequences.py* script.
+Note that the sequences are named as per Kitti requirements.
 - This script also generates the timestamp file, *times.txt*.
+This is also a Kitti requirement.
 - Put the sequences in *datasets/my_dataset/sequences/XX/image_0"* folder.
+Here XX is the sequence number
 - Now, paste the generated timestamp in the *datasets/my_dataset/sequences/XX/* folder.
 - Beside this paste the *calib.txt* file.
 To generate this, refer to the *Examples/Monocular/KITTI00-02.yaml* and *Examples/Monocular/nexigo_callibration_data/nexigo_cam.yaml*.
+This is a Kitti requriement as well.

+Now, you can run it as follows:

+    $ ./Examples/Monocular/mono_kitti Vocabulary/ORBvoc.txt Examples/Monocular/nexigo_callibration_data/nexigo_cam.yaml datasets/my_dataset/sequences/00

+Generate the map as follows:

+    $ python pcl2pgm.py

 ## Custom USB-Video Feed example